 Once you go there, a wide range of water activities are available at the resort where you will stay.

 Canoeing, kayaking, surfing, diving, snorkeling are just some of the water activities you have to try while in Maldives.

-You can go snorkeling with a guided tour or you can go on your own on the reefs that surround the island where you are staying.
+You can go snorkeling with a tour guide or you can go on your own to see the reefs around the island where you are staying.

 The island where we were, on Kudafushi resort, is surrounded by coral reef and each day we snorkel in the morning and then in the afternoon free of charge.